CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/Output.md

 # Chapter Overview

+!!! info “Requirements” \
+TAB This chapter does not require any familiarity with ML, but the appendixes are more technical and can be skipped.

 This chapter seeks to outline the recent important developments in AI and presents some potential trajectories for developing highly capable AI systems.

 **State-of-the-Art AI**.
 We begin with a brief introduction to the current advancements in artificial intelligence as of 2024.
 We aim to acquaint readers with the latest breakthroughs across various domains such as language processing, vision, and robotics.